ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 	KDB *repo = kdbOpen(parentKey);

-A `Key` is seldom alone, but they are often found in groups, e.g. in configuration files.
+A `Key` is seldom alone, but they are often found in groups, as typical in configuration files.
 To represent many keys (a set of keys) Elektra has the data structure `KeySet`.
 Because the `Key`'s name is unique we can easily lookup keys in a `KeySet` without ambiguity.
 Additionally, we